SWE-agent/minimal-agent-tutorial/docs/index.md

         To make persistent, use "Environment Variables" in System Properties.

+    Alternatively, you can use a `.env` file with [python-dotenv](https://pypi.org/project/python-dotenv/).

 ??? info "Type hints in python"

     In case you're wondering about the `list[dict[str, str]]` and the `-> str` in the